-- 3. Reinstall drain plugs. - 4.
-Remove the oil reservoir hose attached to the elbow on top of the transaxles.
-Remove the elbows to access the oil fill opening. - Fill the transaxles with 20W-50 (API Service Class SL or higher) oil through the opening (where the elbows were).
-Fill up to the opening. - Before reinstalling the elbows, screw the locking nut on the elbows down until they are snug (the o-ring on the elbow will be to the bottom of the o-ring groove).
+- 3. Reinstall drain plugs. - Remove the oil reservoir hose attached to the elbow on top of the transaxles.
+Remove the elbow(s) to access the oil fill opening on each transaxle. - Fill the transaxles with 20W-50 (API Service Class SL or higher) oil through the opening (where the elbows were).
+Fill up to the opening.

+Before reinstalling the elbows, screw the locking nut on the elbows down until they are snug (the o-ring on the elbow will be to the bottom of the o-ring groove).